Advising on Wildlife and Habitat Stewardship

 Advancing Goal 3 – Stewardship actions achieve tangible benefits for wildlife and their habitats.

-The First Nations Forum is also establishing a role in work under Goal 3 of Together for Wildlife, as we advance a new objective setting process under the Provincial Grizzly Bear Management Plan, and how it must support Indigenous Governments and their respective approaches to Bear Management.
+The First Nations Forum is also establishing a role in work under Goal 3 of Together for Wildlife, as we advance a new objective setting process under the Provincial Grizzly Bear Stewardship Framework, and how it must support Indigenous Governments and their respective approaches to Bear Management.